open5e/open5e/content/srd/classes.md

 >
 > At 1st level, your practice of martial arts gives you mastery of
 > combat styles that use unarmed strikes and monk weapons, which are
-> shortswords and any simple melee weapons that don’t have the two-­‐‑
+> shortswords and any simple melee weapons that don’t have the two-
 > handed or heavy property.
 >
 > You gain the following benefits while you are unarmed or wielding only